nextgis/docs_ng/source/docs_ngconnect/source/ngconnect.rst

 -       Create WMS service - available only for the Feature layer resource;

--       Duplicate resource - only available for resources: Vector layer and raster layer;
+-       Duplicate resource - only available for resources: Vector layer and Raster layer;

--       Overwrite selected layer - available only for the Feature layer resource.
+-       Overwrite selected layer - available only for the Vector layer resource.